 Austin Llewellyn is a multi-instrumentalist with 25 years of experience.
 Starting off on guitar at age 10 and quickly picking up the bass shortly thereafter, he finally settled on keyboards as his primary instrument in college.
 With a musical background spanning from Rock and Funk to Reggae and Jazz, Austin is currently playing in 4 local bands including Row Jomah, with whom he toured the Southwest, playing in Georgia, North Carolina, and numerous locations in Florida.
 He has also played notable venues like the Hard Rock and Jannus Live, as well as participated in the Clearwater Jazz Festival.
 With decades of performance experience and a love for teaching, Austin has come on board as a guitar, bass, and piano teacher here at the School of Rock St. Pete.

-Guitar Teacher, Bass Teacher, Keyboard Teacher, Drums Teacher
+Guitar Teacher, Bass Guitar Teacher, Keyboard + Piano Teacher, Drum Teacher

 Drum Teacher, Guitar Teacher, Bass Teacher

 Growing up in a military family and moving frequently, Ian relied on music as a creative outlet and source of entertainment and solace.
 He started out playing the piano and guitar, but it wasn’t until his family settled east of the Tampa area that Ian found a love of percussion.
 He quickly joined his middle school orchestral program and became interested in jazz and classical percussion.
 Ian continued to hone his skills as a member of the Indoor Percussion Group at his high school, where he was chosen to compete in the WGI Indoor Percussion World Championships Scholastic Open Division and was recognized for visual and technical performance.